joshkadis/themostlaps/README.md

 ### Babel
 Server-side code is not compiled by anything so Babel only runs on the frontend code.
 Next has its own setup for that.

+Rather than relying purely no Next for Babel configuration, we have a `.babelrc` file so that the same config is also available to Jest.

 Eventually we'll get around to separating client and server applications.

 ### Webpack